 By Laurence Norman and Jenny Gross

-BRUSSELS--European leaders called on British Prime Minister Theresa May to spell out what her government wants from a future trade agreement in order to begin serious negotiations on the issue by March.
+BRUSSELS--European leaders agreed to advance Brexit negotiations but called on U.K. Prime Minister Theresa May to tell them quickly what her government wants from a future trade agreement for serious talks to start in March.

-Leaders are set to agree Friday to allow Brexit negotiations to advance.
-However, arriving for the second day of this week's summit, they put the onus on Britain to set out its objectives for a future trade deal in the coming weeks.
+Mrs. May left Brussels on Thursday night.
+Arriving for the second day of this week's summit on Friday, European officials put the onus on Britain to set out its objectives for a future trade deal in the coming weeks.

 "The first real big step is for the United Kingdom to say very clearly what it wants," said Maltese Prime Minister Joseph Muscat.
 "I think If this happens in the next few weeks, we can start in earnest and by March we can have a very clear European position."